hiteshtalhilyani/Java-WebApp-Local-Setup/project-info/project-info.md

 1. Machine Provisioning using vagrant
 - Vagrant plugins
 a. vagrant plugin install vagrant-hostmanager
-b. vagrant plugin install vagrant-vbguest   # Optional need to execute in case of error
+b. vagrant plugin install vagrant-vbguest   # Optional need to execute in case of vboxsf error

 # Final Review - Flow of Execution
         1. Setup Tools like - vagrant, oracle virtual, chocolatey for windows etc